How to make a fabric advent calendar

 It’s the most wonderful time of the year – for sewing fun and festive Christmas decorations!
-Our easy to sew advent calendar is the perfect way to create a new family heirloom that will last for years and become a firm favourite part of childhood festive rituals!
+Our easy-to-sew fabric advent calendar is the perfect way to create a new family heirloom that will last for years and become a firm favourite part of childhood festive rituals!

 If you’re looking for fabric advent calendars to sew then this free sewing tutorial, designed by Rebecca Reid, is one of our favourite festive sewing projects from the Simply Sewing archives.